-Government grant funds are applied to the Key Staples Program which seeks to arrange the manufacture of key staple foods that are not received in sufficient quantities through food rescue and surplus donations and to improve access to a consistent and cost effective supply of staple foods.
-Reciprocal funding is recognised as it is expensed.
+Government grant funds are applied to the Key Staples Program which seeks to arrange the manufacture of key staple foods that are not received in sufficient quantities through food rescue and surplus donations to improve access to a consistent and cost effective supply of staple foods.
+Reciprocal funding revenue is recognised as the cost of purchases is expensed.